stanwood/Cocoa_Pods_Specs/README.md

 git remote add origin https://github.com/stanwood/PROJECT_NAME.git git push -u origin master --force
 ```
 >Note: Make sure the repository has only `.gitignore`.
-README file is added by default whne creating a new pod.
+README file is added by default when creating a new pod.

 ## Releasing